-2.4.1 Boundary line
+2.5.1 Boundary line

-The playing court shall be limited by the boundary line, consisting of the endlines and the sidelines.
-These lines are not part of the playing court.
+The court shall be limited by the boundary line, consisting of the endlines and the sidelines.
+These lines are not part of the court.

-Any obstruction including seated head coaches, assistant coaches, substitutes, excluded players and accompanying delegation members shall be at least 2 m from the playing court.
+Any obstruction including seated head coach, first assistant coach, substitutes, excluded players and accompanying delegation members shall be at least 2 m from the court.

-2.4.2 Centre line, centre circle and free-throw semi-circles
+2.5.2 Centre line, centre circle and free-throw semi-circles